Updated: May 23

 The item on the right is high-grade Afghan saffron, i.e. the pistils of the saffron crocus, Crocus sativus.
 On the left is the botanically unrelated safflower (Carthamus tinctorius), a common saffron adulterant with considerably weaker and more limited therapeutic effects and none of the saffron's flavor profile.
 For comparison, a Chinese formula might call for 6-9 grams of safflower versus a few tenths of a gram of saffron, reflecting a roughly fifty-fold difference in potency.
 (For the record, there’s nothing wrong with safflower, an herb which is also very useful—but it’s not in the same league as saffron in terms of potency, and it doesn’t do all that Saffron does)

 Saffron has been worth its weight in gold at certain times in history, and has even been reserved for royalty.
 So, what is it about this "red gold" that’s so prized?
 The subtle but penetrating flavor and color, sure—an extract ranges from the brightest sunny yellow through orange to blood red, covering all the most brilliant sunny hues according to concentration—but also saffron’s effects.
 Brightening and quickening, saffron has an affinity for the heart, where it promotes circulation and dispels stagnant blood.
-This blood stagnation is part of many pathologies, according to East Asian Medicine, and saffron is one of the most potent blood-vitalizing herbs for resolving such stagnation.
-Through its revitalizing action on the blood, it benefits the skin and complexion, and is thus a famed beauty herb.
-Again via the blood, saffron reaches down to the reproductive organs, where it treatis menstrual pain (if due to blood stagnation) and erectile issues (likewise); it also reaches up to the brain where it improves oxygenation and cognitive performance.
+Blood stagnation is part and parcel of many pathologies, according to East Asian Medicine, and saffron is one of the most potent blood-vitalizing herbs for resolving such stagnation.
+Through its revitalizing action on the blood, it benefits the skin and complexion, and is thus a famed beauty herb (especially appreciated for this use in Ayurvedic tradition).
+Again via the blood, saffron reaches down to the reproductive organs, where it treats menstrual pain (if due to blood stagnation) and erectile issues (likewise); it also reaches up to the brain where it improves oxygenation and cognitive performance.
 Studies have shown it to be as effective as the standard pharmaceutical drug, Aricept, in arresting the development of Alzheimer’s disease.

 Saffron is also a royal herb for the mind--which is not surprising if we recall that the heart and mind have traditionally been understood in conjunction.
 In the ancient way of thinking, the heart is the seat of the mind, an insight that modern science is also now coming back around to.
 As it quickens the blood and relieves stagnation in the heart and vessels, it also brightens the mood and relieves mild-to-moderate depression as effectively as SSRI’s and without the side effects (which often include loss of sexual function).
 Anecdotally, I find saffron to lend a golden glow to one’s meal or day.
 It’s just hard for the blues to coexist with such a radiant plant.